 You must be a ConsumerLab.com member to get the full ashwagandha test results and reviews for 15 supplements including extracts, root powders, and combination products.
 Nine of these were selected for review by ConsumerLab.com and six others passed the same testing in CL's voluntary Quality Certification Program.
 In the report, you'll learn:

 - ConsumerLab's Top Pick for ashwagandha based on quality, purity, dose, and value

 - Which products passed or failed our tests and why

 - How ashwagandha supplements compare on ingredients, dosage, amounts of withanolides, and cost

 - Ashwagandha dosage for specific uses, such as reducing anxiety and improving memory

-- The amount of withanolides in each ashwagandha supplement and how much to look for
+- The amount of withanolides in each ashwagandha supplement and dosage to look for

 - How ashwagandha root powders and root extracts differ, and what they have been shown to do

-- Potential side effects and drug interactions with ashwagandha
+- Safety, side effects, and potential drug interactions with ashwagandha